-Summer in Miami Beach means fun in the sun.
-However, it’s important to emphasize eye safety.
-Everybody knows they can get a sunburn on their skin if they’re in the sun for too long, but many aren’t aware that their eyes can also get sunburned.
+Summer will be here before you know it, which means fun in the sun in Miami Beach!
+However, it’s important to highlight eye safety.
+Everybody knows they can get a sunburn on their skin, but many aren’t aware that their eyes can also get sunburned.

 1) Extreme sensitivity to light.
-Those who think they may have sunburned eyes need to take note of their light sensitivity.
-If an average lighting situation is causing discomfort, it’s an indicator that the person has sustained a sunburn on their eyes.
+If an average lighting situation can cause discomfort, it’s an indicator that the person has sustained a sunburn on their eyes.